Anatomy Of Hell

 “The Woman”, played rather capably by Amira Casar, is a feminist in the worst way, and she hires The Man (Rocco Siffredi) to watch her at home after he catches her trying to kill herself in the bathroom of a gay club.
 She wants to take him to her home and have him watch her for the weekend, all the while discussing the intricacies of all of the differences between men and women, namely that all men hate all women.
-The Man is supposedly gay (which we know because he’s getting a hardcore blowjob from a man outside the club in the very opening scene of the film), so The Woman decides that her best course of action is to gross him out until he just has to have her.
+The Man is gay (which we know because he’s getting a hardcore blowjob from a man outside the club in the very opening scene of the film), so The Woman decides that her best course of action is to gross him out until he just has to have her.

 Now, this is certainly an extreme film: there’s explicit man-on-man blowjobs, giant stone dildo insertions, and a scene where Rocco drinks from a cup of water into which Casar’s used tampon has been soaking.
 At one point he inserts his fingers inside her, and then licks his fingers clean of the menstrual blood.
 Believe it or not, that’s the only time in my life I will probably ever type that sentence, but its even worse to watch.
-And hey, I’m not the kind of person to criticize another person’s taste in p*rn, there’s different strokes for different folks.
+And hey, I’m not the kind of person to criticize another person’s taste in porn, there’s different strokes for different folks.
 It’s just that… why?
 I don’t understand.

 Well, Breillat answers that question for us: this isn’t porn at all, its a dirty feminist trick!
 The dialogue in the film is largely taken from Breillat’s writing, which is utter pretentious feminist garbage.
-I consider myself a feminist (though my wife calls me misogynist, so whatevs), because I believe that men and women should be equal and that there should never be anything a woman cannot do that she wants to do.
+I consider myself a feminist (though The Morrigan calls me a misogynist, so whatevs), because I believe that men and women should be equal and that there should never be anything a woman cannot do that she wants to do.
 That’s feminism.
 Feminism is the desire to allow women to do what they want, when they want, with no objections from men.
 This film takes a much darker, more extreme view.
 I don’t often see a film with such a misguided message, but this one certainly misses by a wide margin.